Table of contents:

 Internet connection

-To stay online during your trip to Japan, you can use a practical pocket WiFi.
-These useful devices are still more scarce in Europe and the USA, but can be rented very easily in Japan.
-A pocket WiFi provides up to 15 devices with WLAN, is very small and handy and fits in any pocket.
-For a price between 5 and 10 euros per day you get several hundred gigabytes of internet.
-Here we have linked you an article in which you can find out exactly what a pocket WiFi is and can do!
+To stay online during your Japan trip, you can use a handy pocket wifi.
+These useful devices are still rare in Europe and the US, but in Japan they can easily be rented.
+A pocket wifi supplies up to 15 devices with wifi, is small and handy, and fits in any pocket.
+For a price between 5 and 10 euros a day, you get several hundred gigabytes of data.
+Here we have an article for you that explains exactly what a pocket wifi is and what it can do!

 Travel insurance

-Highly recommended if you get sick during your trip.
-Travel insurance can be taken out online very easily before departure and costs hardly more than 2 euros per day.
-Recommendation: The travel insurance of the Hansemerkur .
+Highly recommended in case you get sick during your trip.
+Travel insurance can be conveniently purchased online before departure and costs little more than 2 euros per day.
+Recommended: Travel insurance from Hansemerkur .

 Exchange fees

-It is best to get a card before you leave with which you can withdraw money free of charge, for example the DKB-Visa-Karte .
-This way you save high exchange fees.
-Cash is the preferred method of payment in Japan, especially in the countryside.
+Before you leave, get a card that lets you withdraw cash for free, for example the DKB-Visa-Card .
+This way you save on high exchange fees.
+Cash is actually the preferred way to pay in Japan, especially in rural areas.

 Don’t tip

-That's simply not part of the culture in Japan!
-If you tip, you will offend the service staff.
+That’s simply not part of the culture in Japan!
+If you tip, you may offend the service staff.

 Don’t order drinks

-In most restaurants you will be served water and green tea free of charge.
-Therefore, refrain from ordering drinks.
+In most restaurants you get water and green tea free of charge.
+So skip ordering drinks.

 Buy transport passes

-Whether JR Pass or long-distance bus pass: These transport passes can save you a lot of money if you travel long distances.
-However, calculate in advance how big the difference is to single tickets!
+Whether it’s a JR Pass or a long-distance bus pass: these transport passes can save you a lot of money if you’re covering long distances.
+However, calculate in advance how much more you’d pay for single tickets!

 Visit noodle restaurants

-Soba or Undon restaurants bring a large meal to the table for a cheap price.
-This saves you a lot of money when eating out.
+Soba or Udon restaurants serve up a big meal for a small price.
+This will save you a lot when eating out.

 Fruit is extremely expensive in Japan.
-Therefore, you should only buy what you absolutely want.
-A cheap snack is an apple in Japan, for example, but unfortunately not.
+So only buy what you really want.
+As a cheap snack, an apple unfortunately isn’t it in Japan.

-If you stay longer in the country, you will need less long-distance transport on a daily basis and the flight will also become cheaper on a daily basis.
+If you stay longer, you need fewer long-distance transports on a daily basis and the flight gets cheaper per day, too.

 Conclusion: How expensive is Japan really?